HenrikBengtsson/jottr.org-blogdown/content/post/2022-12-05-avoid-detectCores.md

-By reading this blog post, I hope you become more aware of the different problems that arise from using `detectCores()` and how they might affect you and your users of your code.
+By reading this blog post, I hope you become more aware of the different problems that arise from using `detectCores()` and how they might affect you and the users of your code.

 <figure style="margin-top: 3ex;">